Natural Resources

 Climatic features

 Annual precipitation ranges from 22 to 26 inches per year.
-Hourly winds are estimated to average about 14 miles per hour annually.
+Winds are estimated to average about 14 miles per hour annually.
 Occasional strong storms may bring brief periods of high winds with gusts to more than 60 miles per hour.
+Growth of native cool-season plants begins in early April and continues to about mid-June.
+Native warm-season plants begin growth in early June and continue to early August.
+Green up of cool-season plants may occur in September and October if soil moisture conditions are favorable.

 Table 3.
 Representative climatic features